 Criminal mischief, under Florida law, is a serious crime with potentially heavy penalties.
 More often referred to as vandalism, criminal mischief can be treated as either a misdemeanor or a felony depending on the circumstances involved.

 A felony conviction results in major consequences and a stigma that may never be erased.
-Therefore, anyone who has been charged with criminal mischief needs to seek representation from a defense attorney in Broward County who understands this area of criminal law.
+Therefore, anyone who has been charged with criminal mischief needs to seek representation from a defense attorney who understands this area of criminal law.

 An experienced Ft Lauderdale criminal mischief lawyer will know how the laws apply to the circumstances of an individual case and how to work toward the best possible resolution.